-Tree and Shrub Health Care is the process of preventative treatments for your trees, shrubs and plants to ensure their strength and vitality.
+Tree and Shrub Health Care is the process of preventative treatments and feedings for your trees, shrubs and plants to ensure their strength and vitality.
 Pests, nutritional deficiencies and physical agents are factors of failing health of your plants, Greener Solutions focuses on prohibiting these pests before symptoms can occur.

 "Trunk injection is the most effective alternative to spraying or soil applied pesticides for tree insects formulations directly into the trunk where it is quickly taken up by the vascular system and distributed throughout the tree."

 "IPM is a pest population management system that utilizes all suitable techniques (biorational, chemical, cultural, fertilization, irrigation, resistant plant varieties, etc.) and information to reduce or manipulate pest populations that are maintained at tolerable levels (meaning a few pests will still be around, including beneficial insects) while providing protection against hazards to humans, domestic animals and earth's environment."

 Poison ivy is a nuisance because it contains a chemical that can cause the skin of persons sensitive to it to develop a red, itchy rash and even erupt in blisters.
 Urushiol is the active ingredient in poison ivy that causes the rash and irritation.
 If you’ve ever had poison ivy,